ryanatkn/gro/src/docs/task.md

 # and Gro's source for all files matching `*.task.ts` and logs them out.
 $ gro
 ```

+> notice that Gro is hardcoded to expect all tasks to be in `src/` --
+> it would be nice to loosen this up

 ### show tasks in a directory